Translation of Op-ed in Politken 20 February 2019

 The reuse of cultural heritage is nothing new to Esben.
 He previously owned the Church in Møllegade in Nørrebro, where he created a cultural meeting place with techno parties and tango events, fashion shows and theater performances, and a home to himself in the basement.

-Over the years, several other makeshift harbor facilities have emerged in Erdkehlgraven, including a jetty called the Arrow, Fiddler’s Raft and the remains of a bridge called Donkey’s Island, as well as a few smaller clusters of boats, which together make up the Harbor of Peace.
+Over the years, other clusters of small boats have emerged around an existing jetty called the Arrow, a raft called Fiddler’s and the remains of a bridge called Donkey’s Island, which makes up the floating community, also known as both the Pirate Harbor and the Harbor of Peace.

-The community that has evolved here consists of creative and poetic people and people with various social problems who might otherwise be homeless, but who here have the opportunity to live another life.
+The community consists of creative and poetic people and people with various social problems who might otherwise be homeless, but who here have the opportunity to live another life.

 In this self-organized community, people share things and matters, joys and sorrows.
 They have obligations and learn to take responsibility for their own lives and to help each other; something some of them evidently need.

-On land, the boat people have created the Garden of Peace, where herbs and vegetables are grown, and, in connection with that, a simple public kitchen and a campfire.
+On land, the boat people have created a common garden, where herbs and vegetables are grown, and, in connection with that, a simple common kitchen and a campfire.
 On the same grounds, but on the other side of a small overgrown rampart, is the exclusive restaurant Noma.
 Each of the two kitchens attracts its individual audience, but each is based on similar culinary principles and contains some of the same raw ingredients that they find on either side of the rampart.

 While the creativity unfolding in Noma’s cuisine can be said to be subject to abundance, it is rather dependent on necessity for the boat people who have to solve problems that most of us rarely think about, such as, for instance, what to do with human and household waste.